 Theoretical and practical knowledge.
 The faculty and staff are super professional and friendly.
-I found the project experiences, the term projects and the final project provided me with the practical experience that is appealing to job recruiters and led to my employment.
+I found the project experiences, the term projects, and the final project provided me with practical experience that appealed to job recruiters and led to my employment.

-I went into engineering with the dream of using math and physics to solve cutting edge and innovative problems.
-After completing my undergraduate degree, I realized that some of the most exciting innovation is occurring right here at Memorial.
+I went into engineering, dreaming of using math and physics to solve cutting-edge and innovative problems.
+After completing my undergraduate degree, I realized that some of the most exciting innovations occur here at Memorial.
 My graduate experience has exposed me to complex problems and challenged me in ways I never thought possible.
 I am excited to be working at the leading edge of engineering innovation.

 (Anke Krutof, PhD candidate, 2018)